How to manage cashflow over Christmas

 Considering these facts, it’s understandable that many businesses struggle to manage cashflow and make provisional tax payments on 15 January every year.

-Unfortunately, the Inland Revenue doesn’t factor in these seasonal challenges.
-It expects payments to be made on time and charges taxpayers late payment penalties of up to 20 percent per annum and use of money interest (UOMI) if tax is not received on the due date.
+Unfortunately, Inland Revenue (IR) doesn’t factor in these seasonal challenges.
+IR charges taxpayers 5.04% late payment penalties and 10.91% use of money interest (UOMI) if tax is not received on the due date (as at November 2024).

 Your options for managing cashflow